nwehle/RPI_EPIC_CANBUS/README.md

 ## Author

-Ported by Gennady Gurov for the epicEFI project.
+Ported by nwehle for the epicEFI project.